Encyclopaedia

 Water Quality: Clean and highly oxygenated water: sensitive to nitrates (keep <20ppm).
 Classic temperatures between 22 and 26°C (72-79°F).
 Hardness GH 2-12, slightly acidic or neutral pH (6.0 - 7.2).
 Weekly partial changes of 20-30% are indispensable.

-Aquarium Reproduction: T-position reproductive model: triggered by cold thermal shocks (-3°C) induced via water changes.
+Aquarium Breeding: T-position reproductive model: triggered by cold thermal shocks (-3°C) induced via water changes.
 The eggs (about 40-60) are adhesive and positioned on the glass in high current areas or on smooth rocks.
 Tendency for cannibalism towards the eggs: move the breeders.

 Risks and Diseases: Abrasive gravel will cause barbel consumption and irrecoverable bacterial infections.
 Very high sensitivity to Copper sulfate, malachite green, and aggressive treatments against ectoparasitic pathologies.